 - Try to buy organic and preservative-free dry fruits from reputed sellers and buy only what you can eat in a month’s time.

 - If buying from local vendors, look out for bugs, mould, or dirt.
 You can also taste a piece before you buy in bulk.

 - Store dry fruits in a clean and dry container and place them in the refrigerator to prevent them from spoiling.

 How Much Dry Fruits and Nuts Should You Eat in a Day?

 Dry fruits contain a lot more calories than fresh fruits.
 Some nuts are also high in calories.
 So, you need to watch what you eat especially during pregnancy.
-It is recommended that you do not eat more than 100 grams of dry fruits in a day during this time.
+It is recommended that you do not eat more than 100 grams of dry fruits & nuts in a day during this time.
 For instance, you could eat four to seven pieces of almonds, about four halves of walnuts, two dates, and about eight pistachios at a time.
-It is also recommended that you eat your daily dose of dry fruits before mid-day to let your body absorb the nutrients better.

 Recommended Dry Fruits and Nuts During Pregnancy